Empirical Design in Reinforcement Learning: More about hyperparameter selection

 \subsection{Cross-validation-like procedures for the hyperparameter optimizer}

-We can, however, consider strategies inspired by these ideas from cross-validation.
+We can, however, consider strategies for selecting hyperparameters inspired by these ideas from cross-validation.
 We propose one such view below.
-Imagine we care about how our agent performs on a class of environments $\mathcal{E}$---none of the below will make any sense if we only care about performance in one environment.
-We only receive a subset of these environments, \Etraining; let's say we have $n$ such (training) environments.
-The goal is to answer: how will my (fully-specified) algorithm perform on $\mathcal{E}$, given only access to \Etraining?
+Imagine we care about how our online reinforcement learning agent performs when learning from scratch on a class of environments $\mathcal{E}$---none of the below will make any sense if we only care about performance in one environment.
+We only receive a subset of these environments, \Etraining; let's say we have $n$ such given environments.

-If our algorithm has no hyperparameters, then we can run this fully-specified algorithm in our training environments, to get samples of performance $p_1, \ldots, p_n$, and take the average.
-If \Etraining\ is a random subsample, then this sample average estimate is an unbiased estimate, and with big enough $n$ a relatively good reflection of performance in expectation across $\mathcal{E}$.
-In fact, it is more accurate to think of \Etraining\ as a testing set, because we are evaluating our algorithm using this set rather than using it for training.
-No training occurs here, because our algorithm does not transfer any agents from these environments.
-It learns from scratch on any new environment in $\mathcal{E}$.

 If we have hyperparameters to specify in our algorithm, then we can consider how to use \Etraining\ to specify these hyperparameters.
-Now there is a notion of using \Etraining\ like a training set, but not for our algorithm, but rather the hyperparameter optimizer $H$.
+We can think of \Etraining\ like a training set, but not for our algorithm, but rather the hyperparameter optimizer $H$.
 Each environment is like a training point.
-The hyperparameter optimizer $H$ can train on these environment training points, to output a proposed set of hyperparameters $h$: $H(\mathcal{E}_{\text{training}}) = h$.
+The hyperparameter optimizer $H$ can train on these environment training points, to output a proposed set of hyperparameters $\chosenh$: $H(\mathcal{E}_{\text{given}}) = \chosenh$.
 These hyperparameters are then deployed, and we hope that they generalize to the larger class of environments.
+If we had to map to the supervised learning setting, the $\chosenh$ is like the deployed function $f$ above.